cds-snc/design-research-handbook/_pages/en/research-best-practices/distributed-research.md

 trans_url: "/recherche-décentralisée/"
 ---

-Performing Distributed Research

-Design Research Community, last edit on December 2, 2020 \
-Resources, tools, methods to support distributed research endeavours

 ### What is distributed research?

   Distributed or _remote research_ is the act of performing research with participants in different physical locations in order to gather insights, usually with the help of digital or telecommunication technologies.
-We cover the possible methods under**_ various methods possible._**

 ### Various research methods